bcbi/archive.2020.XMLconvert.jl/README.md

 ```

 ### Write JSON to Disk
-Finally, we can simply print that string to disk using Julia's standard `write()` function.
+Finally, we can simply write that string to disk using Julia's standard `write()` function.
 ```{Julia}
 f = open("ex1.json", "w")
 write(f, json_string)